 Somerset Dam is one of a number of dams identified for upgrade in the next six years.

-In 2017, we will undertake further geotechnical investigations at Somerset and preliminary design to identify the preferred upgrade option.
+In 2018, we will continue geotechnical investigations at Somerset and the preliminary design to identify the preferred upgrade option.
 Once the preferred option is determined, we will start preparing the detailed design.
-At this stage, the Somerset Dam upgrade is expected to be completed by 2022.
+At this stage, construction is expected to start by 2020.

 The preferred Somerset Dam upgrade option will impact and influence the final decision on the Wivenhoe Dam upgrade.